faker-js/awesome-faker/README.md

 Open source projects that use `@faker-js/faker` as a dependency.
 You can go to the repository and search for `faker` to see how they use it.

+- [CodeceptJS](https://github.com/codeceptjs/CodeceptJS) - Supercharged End 2 End Testing Framework for NodeJS.
+- [Shopify - hydrogen](https://github.com/Shopify/hydrogen) - Hydrogen is Shopify’s stack for headless commerce.
+- [Shopify - quilt](https://github.com/Shopify/quilt) - A loosely related set of packages for JavaScript/TypeScript projects at Shopify.
 - [airframe-react](https://github.com/0wczar/airframe-react) - Free Open Source High Quality Dashboard based on Bootstrap 4 & React 16.
 - [automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
-- [CodeceptJS](https://github.com/codeceptjs/CodeceptJS) - Supercharged End 2 End Testing Framework for NodeJS.
 - [data](https://github.com/mswjs/data) - Data modeling and relation library for testing JavaScript applications.
 - [electrodb](https://github.com/tywalch/electrodb) - A DynamoDB library to ease the use of modeling complex hierarchical relationships and implementing a Single Table Design while keeping your query code readable.
 - [ember-cli-mirage](https://github.com/miragejs/ember-cli-mirage) - An Ember Addon to easily add Mirage JS to your Ember app.